dirkclemens/energy-swift/README.md

 Then, run the following command:

-`carthage update --platform macOS --use-xcframeworks` or
+`carthage update --platform macOS,iOS --use-xcframeworks` or
 `carthage update --use-xcframeworks`